 The risks of investing in P2P lending has been mentioned above.
 To briefly sum up the topics: You should diversify across platforms, know the loan originators/borrowers, understand the P2P lending platforms, investigate the financial state of the P2P lending platforms, stay up to date on regulations as this is a newer and less regulated industry, stick to your strategy even in a recession and do not become greedy or fearful, find a balance.

-The 4 ways to reducing risks in P2P lending is therefore mitigating all of the above mentioned risks.
+The 4 ways to reducing risks in P2P lending are, therefore, mitigating all of the above-mentioned risks.

 1 – Make an Investment Strategy to Mitigate Risks

-In stock investing there are a term called “dollar cost averaging”.
-In essence this means that you consistently purchases shares of a company you have long term prospect with.
+In stock investing, there is a term called “dollar-cost averaging”.
+In essence, this means that you consistently purchase shares of a company you have long term prospects with.
 No matter if the stock is increasing 100% per day, or decreasing 80% per day, you consistently purchase the stock.
 The same “dollar cost averaging” can be used when investing with P2P lending.

-Every month you get income from your day job, you deposit a allocation such as 65/20/15 between Mintos, Grupeer and Envestio, respectively.
+Every month you get income from your day job, you deposit an allocation such as 65/20/15 between Mintos, Estateguru and Crowdestor, respectively.
 This way you have the highest exposure on the biggest and safest platform, and the lower exposure on smaller platforms with higher returns.

 2 – Follow Your National or Regional Regulators

-While you should not get a lawyer degree within P2P lending, you should regularly follow up on any legislative rules, open meeting, etc that you can find in your legislative district.
+While you should not get a lawyer degree within P2P lending, you should regularly follow up on any legislative rules, open meetings, etc that you can find in your legislative district.
 New regulation can impact the strategy you are using.
-This could be anything from taxes to the use of cross boarder P2P lending platforms.
+This could be anything from taxes to the use of cross-border P2P lending platforms.

 3 – Understanding the Platforms

-As a follow up the understanding regulations, understanding the platforms is essential to minimizing risks.
-A good example of the differences between platforms are the P2P lending platform called Viainvest.
+As a follow up on the understanding regulations, understanding the platforms is essential to minimize risks.
+A good example of the differences between platforms is the P2P lending platform called Viainvest.
 Viainvest is a P2P lending platform like most other platforms.
 However, Viainvest withholds taxes from your income (made in specific countries).
-A platform like Mintos does not withhold investors income to taxes.
+A platform like Mintos does not withhold investors’ income to taxes.
 However, Viainvest states that they interpret the legislation from certain countries, making them obligated to make such actions.
 Another blogger from the P2P lending community has kept away from Viainvest.
-He simple do not want the go through the hassle.
+He simply does not want the go through the hassle.
 You can read his reasoning here.

 4 – Keep Your Head in the Game